AntonioNoack/RemsEngine/src/me/anno/ecs/README.md

 ## Components

 Components can add behaviours and rendering to Entities.
-Usually, you'll want to override the onUpdate() method, or use Renderable components like MeshComponent or light components.
+Usually, you'll want to implement OnUpdate and override the onUpdate() method, or use Renderable components like MeshComponent or light components.

 ## Systems

-Systems aren't really well implemented yet.
-If you need a system-like functionality, use what's there, or build your own system 😅.
-Usually, this can be accomplished by having a unique, special component at the scene root.
+Systems are singletons, which are called before and on-update.
+All entities and components, which are currently part of the main scene and not-disabled, will be (un)registered in each system.